MixinNetwork/asset-profile/README.md

 You're totally responsible for your commit, so please make sure that the information and logo are real and valid.

 ### Logo design
-- Size: 520x520 pixels
+- Size: 520x520 pixels.
-- Transparent background PNG
+- Image must be round and the background shouldn’t be transparent and white.
-- Brand identity
+- Brand identity.